Yakuza: Like A Dragon XP grinding tips - how to grind experience as fast as possible

 The Sotenbori Battle Arena is absolutely the best way of grinding for XP in Like A Dragon, but you’ll have to get to Chapter 12 of the story to unlock it first.
 This arena is a 30 floor combat tower that has you taking on increasingly difficult enemies until you reach the top.
 Not only do you get a ton of money but you’ll also be getting a lot of experience per fight.

 If you’ve got the right team combination, you can clear the Battle Arena with little difficulty.
 Best of all, you’ll get the same amount of experience points and money every time you grind the battle arena out so it’s easily one of the most reliable ways of getting your characters to high levels.
+The checkpoints can also be handy, as you can use them to encounter specific enemies if you're after certain weaknesses in order to grind out XP for specific jobs.

 Final Millenium Tower & Super Final Millenium Tower